pablospizzamiglio/workstation-setup/README.md

 ```bash
 ansible-playbook -K setup.yml --extra-vars "@extra_vars.json"
 ```
-Use the `-K` modifier to Ansible can ask for your `sudo` password if needed.
+Use the `-K` modifier so Ansible can ask for your `sudo` password if needed.

 ## Project Structure
 ```